 Business in Russia: The Top 5 Etiquette Tips

-2. Appearance.
 Fashion sense in Russia is incredibly important, as drab clothes tend to hearken back to the era of Soviet uniformity.
-There is a greater degree of conservatism in the office world, so it’s safest to stick to dark-colored suits and ties, or dresses and pantsuits for women.
-Some makeup and jewelry are appropriate, but nothing gaudy or attention-grabbing.
+There is a greater degree of conservatism in the office world, so it’s safest to stick to dark-coloured suits and ties, or dresses and pantsuits for women.
+Some makeup and jewellery are appropriate, but nothing gaudy or attention-grabbing.
 Should you be invited to a colleague’s home, casual attire of slacks and a button-down shirt without a tie are fine.